-With later nights and warmer days on the horizon, spring is the perfect time to check out Chorley.
-There are plenty of things you can do with family and friends, whether it’s a family day out in the park or a relaxed evening in one of Chorley’s finest restaurants, we have you covered.
+With lighter nights and warmer days on the horizon, check out Chorley this spring with plenty of great days out on offer with family and friends.
+Whether it’s a family day out in the park or a relaxed evening walking, we have you covered.

 Chorley is blooming marvellous in the spring and you can find magnificent trails of colour in and around Chorley’s parks with flowers shooting up throughout the season.
 From snowdrops in Astley park to cherry blossoms in Coronation Recreation Ground there is plenty to see to please the eye.
 And if you take a walk in Duxbury Woods or around Rivington in late spring you’ll be treated to beautiful scatterings of Bluebells.
-Plus there’s dedicated Sweet Pea Awareness Days taking place in Astley Park’s Walled Garden at the beginning of April and Hoghton Tower is hosting a specialist plant fair on Saturday 7 April for all gardening enthusiasts.
-Check out the listings page for more information.
+Plus there’s the annual dedicated Sweet Pea Awareness Days taking place in Astley Park’s Walled Garden on the 26, 27 and 28 April.

-Astley Hall closed its doors for January and February for some respite but as of Saturday 3 March its doors open again with a breath of fresh air.
+Astley Hall closed its doors for January, February and March for some respite but as of Saturday 6 April its doors open again with a breath of fresh air.
 Discover the Hall’s unique history as you travel from door to door and find out who once lived in the traditional decorated rooms.
-On Easter Sunday you can also see demonstrations of historical European weaponry from the excellent Silver School of Arms who will be patrolling the Hall and grounds.
+On Sunday 14 April, you can join the Astley Walled Gardeners for an early Easter egg hunt, giant bubbles and other family fun in Astley Hall’s Walled Garden.

 Some of you may have given something up for lent but that doesn’t mean you can’t treat yourself in one of Chorley’s restaurants, pubs or cafes.

 Chorley has plenty of independent restaurants and microbars which you can enjoy with family and friends for a tasteful meal or spring tipple on a crisp day.